ishfulthinking/Python-Hand-Gesture-Recognition/README.md

         isWaving = False
 ```

-We'll also want an "update" function that does the same as above without creating a new object.
+We'll also want an `update()` function that does the same as above without creating a new object.

 ```python
     def update(self, top, bottom, left, right):